calebmsword/cpp-notes/value category.md

 In short:
  - the distinguishing factor between lvalues and rvalues is whether or not the address of the value of the expression is guaranteed to be available to the programmer
- - lvalues are **locatable**--their address is guaranteed to be made available to the programmer
+ - lvalues are **locatable**--their address is made immediately avaiable through the `&` operator
+ - function names are also considered lvalues.
- - rvalues are **latent**--their address is only made available through assignment to a reference which allows indirect access to the address of the value
+ - rvalues are **latent**--their address is not immediately available; they cannot be provided to the `&` operator
  - changes to the C++11 and C++17 do not change these facts, and only serve to introduce two specific types of rvalues (prvalues and xvalues)
  - after C++11,
    - xvalues are latent expressions with identity, and
    - prvalues are latent expressions without identity
- - after C++17.
+ - after C++17,
-   - many prvalues are immaterial representations of result objects, and
+   - most prvalues are immaterial representations of result objects, and
    - xvalues can now also represent materializations of immaterial prvalues.

 The terms **locatable**, **latent**, and **immaterial** are non-standard terminologies I invented for this write-up.
 Do not expect other developers to know what they mean.
 (But please feel free to spread their usage.)